Nikolay Leontiev: Biography

-Leontiev organized the first modern battalion of the regular Ethiopian army and presented it to Menelik in February 1899.
+Also according to his book, Leontiev organized the first modern battalion of the regular Ethiopian army and presented it to Menelik in February 1899.
 Leontiev formed the first regular battalion, the kernel of which became the company of volunteers of former soldiers he invited from Senegal, who were trained by Russian and French officers.
 The first Ethiopian military orchestra was organized at the same time.